-The \$5,000 maximum applies to all contributions an employee and his/her spouse make to any DDCFSA during the calendar year, whether through NCFlex or another employer.
+The \$5,000 maximum applies to all contributions an employee and their spouse make to any DDCFSA during the calendar year, whether through NCFlex or another employer.

-- If an employee and his/her spouse file a joint income tax return, the employee may contribute up to \$5,000 for the year, regardless of the number of eligible dependents he/she has. - If an employee and his/her working spouse file separate income tax returns, the maximum annual contribution is \$2,500.
+- If an employee and their spouse file a joint income tax return, the employee may contribute up to \$5,000 for the year, regardless of the number of eligible dependents they have. - If an employee and their working spouse file separate income tax returns, the maximum annual contribution is \$2,500.